epfl-lara/stainless/core/src/sphinx/neon.rst

     }.holds

-A rather different, more general issue that arises when proving propositions using Leon is related to *termination checking*.
-When verifying inductive proofs (and more generally the postconditions of recursive methods), Leon assumes that the corresponding proofs are *well-founded*, or equivalently, that the corresponding recursive methods terminate on all inputs.
-Yet Leon does not -- by default -- check that this is the case.
-It is thus possible -- and indeed rather easy -- to write bogus proofs (intentionally or accidentally) which Leon recognizes as valid, but which are not well-founded.
+A rather different, more general issue that arises when proving propositions using Stainless is related to *termination checking*.
+When verifying inductive proofs (and more generally the postconditions of recursive methods), Stainless assumes that the corresponding proofs are *well-founded*, or equivalently, that the corresponding recursive methods terminate on all inputs.
+Yet Stainless does not -- by default -- check that this is the case.
+It is thus possible -- and indeed rather easy -- to write bogus proofs (intentionally or accidentally) which Stainless recognizes as valid, but which are not well-founded.
 Consider the following lemma, which apparently establishes that all lists are
 empty: